yuki24/shoelace-rails/README.md

 module.exports = environment
 ```

-### Turbolinks 5 & Rails UJS
+### Turbolinks 5

-Add the following code to the `application.js`, or the entrypoint
+If you are using the traditional Turbolinks 5, import the `startUjs` and `startTurbolinks` functions to activate
-file of your project:
+Shoelace UJS in the `application.js`, or the entrypoint file of your project:

 ```js
 import Turbolinks from "turbolinks"